Ochazukenori: Legacy

 Manga artist Yoshiki Takaya calls Ochazukenori an early influence, as Takaya was contributing to his doujinshi anthology Pen Touch.
 He recalled: "The kind of stories that Nori was drawing weren't what you'd call 'popular.'
 Our fanzine was the only place where he could create his own ideal manga."

+Singer Kyōko Koizumi is a fan of his manga, letting him write the lyrics for her song Kōri no Toshi (凍りの都市) from the album Hippies and make a manga based on it.
+She also wrote the recommendation on the obi of Kyōfu Terebi TVO: Ochazukenori Jisenshu (恐怖テレビ（TVO）御茶漬海苔自選集), saying Ochazukenori's horror is like a fairy tale.
+Pure, beautiful and so, so scary.

 Ochazukenori has gained some international recognition for his manga.
 His work has been translated into French.
 The Japan Foundation in Sydney exhibited his work as part of the exhibition Retro Horror: Supernatural and the Occult in Postwar Japanese Manga from 2019 until 2021.